 Table 4.1 below presents the percentage of MTP project segments and MTP project funding relative to overlapping EJ communities of concern Block Groups.
-The percentages of MTP projects and MTP project funding for interchange projects and transit route projects were above the 23 percent threshold.
-However, the percentage of highway project segments located within or near overlapping EJ communities of concern Block Groups segments was 40 percent, and funding for the same highway project segments accounted for 34 percent of total funding for highway projects, which is relatively closer to the 23 percent threshold.
+The percentages of MTP projects and MTP project funding for interchange projects and transit route projects were well above the 25 percent threshold.
+However, the percentage of highway project segments located within or near overlapping EJ communities of concern Block Groups segments was 40 percent, which is closer to the 25 percent threshold, and funding for the same highway project segments accounted for only one percent of total funding for highway projects.